Vick King

-Vick Lee King (born February 4, 1980) is a former American football running back of the National Football League.
+Vick Lee King (born February 4, 1980) is an American former professional football player who was a running back in the National Football League (NFL).
 He was signed by the Tennessee Titans as an undrafted free agent in 2004.
-He played college football at McNeese State.
+He played college football for the McNeese State Cowboys.

 College career

-In three seasons at McNeese State Vick rushed for 3,167 yards (5.6avg) 26 TD and caught 23 passes for 128 yards and 1 Touchdown.
+In three seasons at McNeese State University, King rushed for 3,167 yards (5.6avg) and 26 touchdowns.
+He caught 23 passes for 128 yards and one touchdown.
 His accolades include: